massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 > - In these cases, use `aria-label` to override the existing button label.
 >
 > - Add any necessary context info to the  `aria-label` as well.
-With above sample, the label could be "click to show the table of contents".
+In the example above, the label could be "click to show the table of contents".
 >
 >
 > ```